Skip navigation

 Normal Results

 In a person with healthy kidneys, only very small amounts of albumin passes from the blood into urine.
 There is little or no albumin in the urine sample.
-Normal albumin levels in the urine are less than 30 milligrams (mg)/24 hours.
+Normal albumin levels in the urine are less than 30 milligrams (mg) per gram of creatinine.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or may test different specimens.
 Talk to your provider about the meaning of your test results.